vinfreecs/genga/Documentation.md

 ./genga
 ```
 followed by optional arguments listed [here](#markdown-header-console-arguments).
 When GENGA is started, it creates a Lock file named lock.dat.
 This file must be deleted when GENGA is started again without a restart time greater than 0.
 This prevents from data loss by an accidental relaunch.
+To ignore the lock file the IgnoreLockFile Flag in the define.h file can be set to 1.

 # The param.dat File #